Searching for Internships in the USA

 LinkedIn: LinkedIn is a social network for professionals.
 If you do not have a LinkedIn profile yet, create a profile and fill it in as completely as possible.
 Your profile will essentially serve as an online resume.
 Your information should be in English and should include all relevant educational and work experience.
 Once you have a profile, you can search for companies and their employees and contact them directly about internship opportunities.
 There is also a section where you can search for internships.
 For more tips on using LinkedIn for your internship search, check out our LinkedIn Guide

-Blogs: Check official company blogs to learn general information about potential employers and to see when new internship opportunities are available.
+Company News or Blog: Check official company news to learn general information about potential employers and to see when new internship opportunities are available.
 This is also a great way to identify projects a company may be working on that may align with your skills and interests.

 University Career Center